franzholz/agency/README.md

 * At least one upper case char
 * At least one special char

-However the password cannot be checked, because it is transfered to the server in a crypted form.
+However the password cannot be checked, because it is transfered to the server in an encrypted form.